 Susannah – for George’s own mother

 So, in George’s case the children’s names seem to be explained quite easily.
 However, what to make of the fact that both Charles and William Longmire Jr named their first sons John?
 Both named other sons William afterwards.
 George, the eldest, having been born by 1737, if not earlier, would have been at least 11-12 years of age and presumably more in touch with his father, William, who died in late 1748 therefore naming his first born son William.
 We have no birthdates for Charles and William Jr and they could have been so young that their real father may have been seen as “John” rather than their biological father.
 Either way the fact remains that a man named John seems to have been positive enough of an impact on all three of William Longmire’s children where they all gave him a prominent position in their family naming hierarchy.
 Of course this focus on John Garrett is, in and of itself, speculation and further proof is wanting.
-There is another intriguing possibility to examine as pertains the name of John in this context and I would be remiss for not exploring this person further.
-And that fellow was John Wren, of whom more in a later post.
+There is another intriguing possibility or two to examine as pertains the name of John in this context and I would be remiss for not exploring these persons further.
+One of those fellows was John Wren, of whom more in a later post.